Americas–France relations: American war of independence

 France soon became again involved in North America, this time by supporting the American revolutionary war of independence.
 A Franco-American alliance was formed in 1778 between Louis XVI's France and the United States, during the American Revolutionary War.
 France successfully contributed in expelling the British from the nascent United States.
 The Treaty of Paris was signed on 3 September 1783, recognizing American independence and the end of hostilities.

 When the French Revolution led to war in 1793 between Britain (America's leading trading partner), and France (the old ally, with a treaty still in effect), Washington and his cabinet decided on a policy of neutrality.
 In 1795 Washington supported the Jay Treaty, designed by Treasury Secretary Alexander Hamilton to avoid war with Britain and encourage commerce.
 The Jeffersonians vehemently opposed the treaty, but Washington's support proved decisive, and the U.S. and Britain were on friendly terms for a decade.
-However the foreign policy dispute polarized parties at home, leading to the First Party System.Bradford Perkins, The First Rapprochement: England and the United States, 1795–1805 (1955).
+However the foreign policy dispute polarized parties at home, leading to the First Party System.

 The Jay Treaty convinced Paris that the United States was no longer a friend.
 By 1797 the French were openly seizing American ships, leading to an undeclared war known as the Quasi-War of 1798–99.
 President John Adams tried diplomacy; it failed.
 In 1798, the French demanded American diplomats pay huge bribes in order to see the French Foreign Minister Talleyrand, which the Americans rejected.
 The Jeffersonian Republicans, suspicious of Adams, demanded the documentation, which Adams released using X, Y and Z as codes for the names of the French diplomats.
 The XYZ Affair ignited a wave of nationalist sentiment.
 Overwhelmed, the U.S. Congress approved Adams' plan to organize the navy.
 Adams reluctantly signed the Alien and Sedition Acts as a wartime measure.
 Adams broke with the Hamiltonian wing of his Federalist Party and made peace with France in 1800.